What you will learn from reading this article:

 Change your words

+Everyone has patterns that they live by: You’ve built up dozens of patterns throughout your life that you might not even be aware of.
+Patterns can be as simple as the words you use when talking about yourself and how you feel.
 Cognitive behavioral therapy (CBT) focuses on breaking patterns in how you perceive the world around you.
-You’ve built up dozens of patterns throughout your life that you might not even be aware of.
-Patterns can be as simple as the words you use when talking about yourself and how you feel.
 Change your negative self-talk with empowering words.

 Transforming your vocabulary is another way to change your state of being.
 The biochemical effect of feeling “devastated” or “crushed” is much more negative than “disappointed.”
-Remember: the words we attach to our experiences become our experience.
-When you’re dealing with depression, recognize that your words matter.
+If you’re wondering how to deal with depression, remember: the words we attach to our experiences become our experience.
+Your words matter – both the words you say out loud and the way you speak to yourself internally.

-It’s not uncommon to spend most of the day online.
-While there are benefits to using social media and in realizing that it’s important to be connected with other people when you have depression symptoms, turn to real life interactions when you’re learning how to deal with depression.
 Facebook and other social media sites often make us feel worse, not better.
 Even the hunched-over position we use to look at our phones makes us feel down.
-Instead of scrolling through status updates, go outside for a short walk in the sun; your spirits will instantly lift.
+Instead of scrolling through status updates, go outside for a short walk in the sun or meet a friend for coffee; your spirits will instantly lift.